A few years ago, I was working at a traditional church. The structure I inherited included an activity every Sunday night after the evening service.

 It would be easy to get sucked into his line of thinking.
 It seemed to be working.
 Why not do it more often?
 Why not do it every week?

-The fact is that we were doing it every week.
+The fact is that we had been doing it every week.
 And the only reason that guy was there to see the good things that were going on and make his comment was because his son had come out to this one.

 And his son only came because it had become more than a take-it-or-leave-it activity.
 It had become an event that he didn’t want to miss.